youtube/cobalt/cobalt/doc/memory_tuning.md

 **TOTAL** value.
 The memory settings will be scaled down until their consumption is less than or equal the maximum allowed value **TOTAL**.
 See also **SETTINGS CONSUME**.

-Another way to scale down the memory size is by passing the flags `--reduce_cpu_memory_by=XX` and `--reduce_gpu_memory_by=XX` which will:
-1) Ignore the `--max_cobalt_cpu_usage` and `--max_cobalt_gpu_usage`.
-2) Use the current memory consumption of the settings and then reduce that by the amount.

-For example, if cobalt uses 160MB of CPU memory then passing in `--reduce_cpu_memory_by=10MB` to the command line will attempt to reduce the footprint of cobalt by 10MB to 150MB.
-Note that this reduction is an an attempt, and it's possible this attempt will fail if the memory reduction is too aggressive or if memory settings have been explicitly set via the build or command line.

 *Forcing a Memory Setting to be flexible*

 If a memory setting is set via a build setting, then it's possible to make it